 In December 2019, the FASB issued "Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes", as part of its initiative to reduce complexity in the accounting standards.
 The amendments in the standard remove certain exceptions and also clarify and simplify various aspects of accounting for income taxes.
-The new standard is effective for us prospectively for annual reporting periods beginning after December 15, 2020, and interim periods therein.
-Early adoption is permitted, which we are not electing to do.
-We are currently evaluating the future impact of this standard on our consolidated financial statements, however, we do not anticipate the impact will be significant.
+The new standard was effective for us prospectively for annual reporting periods beginning after December 15, 2020, and interim periods therein.
+Early adoption was permitted, which we elected not to do.
+The adoption of this standard on January 1, 2021 did not have a material impact on our consolidated financial statements.

 (F) Revenue Recognition.
-As an electric membership cooperative, our principle business is providing wholesale electric service to our members.
+As an electric membership cooperative, our principal business is providing wholesale electric service to our members.
 Our operating revenues are derived primarily from wholesale power contracts we have with each of our 38 members.
 These contracts, which extend to December 31, 2050, are substantially identical and obligate our members jointly and severally to pay all expenses associated with owning and operating our power supply business.
 As a cooperative, we operate on a not-for-profit basis and, accordingly, seek only to generate revenues sufficient to recover our cost of service and to generate margins sufficient to establish reasonable reserves and meet certain financial coverage requirements.
 While not significant, we also have short-term energy sales to non-members made through industry standard contracts.
 We do not have multiple operating segments.